• Skip to primary navigation

 3 - Oat Flour

-Oat flour’s our pal for a cozy, hearty texture in baked goods, making them feel more filling than quinoa flour’s lightness.
-It blends smoothly into recipes without shouting for attention.
+Oat flour's our pal for a cozy, hearty texture in baked goods, making them feel more filling than quinoa flour's lightness (made from ground oats, Avena sativa).

 4 - Brown Rice Flour

-Brown rice flour keeps things light in texture, similar to our buddy quinoa flour.
-It’s a great pick for baking.
+Brown rice flour keeps things light in texture, similar to our buddy quinoa flour (milled from whole brown rice, Oryza sativa).

 The cakes rose perfectly.
 Plus, this flour is easier to get our hands on.